dojo/dojo.io/site/source/cookbook/testing/mocking-imports.md

 1. Testing functionality in your widgets
 2. Mocking imports which your widget relies upon

+Note: This recipe demonsrates a vanilla approach of testing.
+It does not leverage the built-in testing ecosystem offered by Dojo 2 out of the box.

 ## Procedure

 1. Create your widget: